heykush/heykush/README.md

 ![porfolio](https://github.com/heykush/heykush/blob/master/Copy%20of%20Untitled.png?raw=true)

-I'm a ~~software engineer~~ **pseudo coder** who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Some projects I enjoy working with include <strong>_Python(Automation, APIs + Web Scraping) and Web Development_.</strong> I recently started my Python Page <a href="https://www.instagram.com/python.trick/">@python.trick 🌟</a> can join us in our python community.
 My interest in the Making Bots led me to make this project <a href="https://github.com/heykush/My-Assistant">Google Assistant</a>, a window virtual assistant to help you make this world more beautiful.

 ## Find me around the web 🌎:<a href="https://app.daily.dev/DailyDevTips"><img src="https://github.com/heykush/heykush/blob/master/devcard.svg" width="500" height="500" align="right" alt="Gaurav kushwaha's Dev Card"/></a>
 - Learning in public on <a href="https://www.instagram.com/python.trick">Instagram</a> 🧠